zacbaum/QBnB/README.md

 - Test the SQL statements with a sample database and show the results of each statement.
 - Include the relational schema from part 1 with any modifications you have made and show the contents of the sample database so results of your SQL statements can be verified.

-Part 3: Application demonstration and final report.
+#Part 3: Application demonstration and final report.

 - Write PHP programs that implement the functional requirements outlined above.
 - We may assume that user input is correct so input syntax checking can be minimal.
 - Handle cases where queries return no results.
 - As the minimum, your program can simply use prompted input and formatted output from the browser.

-Final Report.
+<h2>Final Report</h2>

 Due March 31, 2016.

 Hand in the following:
 - List of assumptions.
 - The final versions of ER and relational schemas.